Bruppert333/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the Analysis
 The purpose of this analysis was to first use RandomOverSampler and SMOTE algorithms to resample the dataset and train a logistic regression classifier to then generate a classification report.
 The next deliverable was to practice our skills with using a combinatorial approach by using the SMOTEEN algorithm to resample the dataset and generate a classification report.
+I'm not sure if I chose the correct algorithm because the challenge outline in bootcampspot said to use SMOTEEN, but the jupyter notebook said to use SMOTE Oversampling.
 Finally, the final deliverable is to compare the BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk.

 ## Results